 Financial assets and liabilities at amortized cost are initially recognized at fair value plus or minus transaction costs, respectively, and subsequently carried at amortized cost less any impairment.
-The Company's cash, restricted cash, receivables, deposit, accounts payables, accrued liabilities, loan payable and lease liability are classified as amortized cost.
+The Company's cash and cash equivalents, receivables, deposit, accounts payables and accrued liabilities, and lease liability are classified as amortized cost.